Islam in Australia: Prior to 1860

 Contact between northern Australia and the Makassan trepang (sea cucumber) traders from Sulawesi is well documented from at least the 18th century, and some scholars suggest it may have begun earlier.
+Islam arrived in Sulawesi, Indonesia, in the early 17th century when the kingdom of Luwu converted to Islam, followed quickly by the Makassar kingdoms of Gowa and Talloq in 1605.
 Anthropologist Ian McIntosh has recorded Warramiri oral traditions in north-east Arnhem Land referring to a spiritual being called Walitha’walitha, which some elders interpret as related to the Arabic phrase Allah ta’ala (“God, the exalted”).
 According to McIntosh, this figure features in a ceremony known as the Wurramu, which the Warramiri share with the Makassan, although in the Aboriginal context it functions as a mortuary ritual.
 He notes that elders describe the ceremony on one level as reflecting contact with foreign visitors, and on another as addressing the passage of the soul of the deceased to a heavenly realm.

 Makassan contact with Australia

-Indonesian Muslims trepangers from the southwest corner of Sulawesi visited the coast of northern Australia, "from at least the eighteenth century" to collect and process trepang, a marine invertebrate prized for its culinary and medicinal values in Chinese markets.
+While Islam arrived in South Sulawesi, Indonesia, until the early 17th century through the efforts of three scholars from Minangkabau, Sumatra, known as the Dato' Tallua', Indonesian trepangers from the southwest corner of Sulawesi were already visiting the coast of northern Australia, "from at least the eighteenth century" to collect and process trepang, a marine invertebrate prized for its culinary and medicinal values in Chinese markets.
 Remnants of their influence can be seen in the culture of some of the northern Aboriginal peoples.
 Regina Ganter, an associate professor at Griffith University, says, "Staying on the safe grounds of historical method ... the beginning of the trepang industry in Australia [can be dated] to between the 1720s and 1750s, although this does not preclude earlier, less organised contact."
 Ganter also writes "the cultural imprint on the Yolngu people of this contact is everywhere: in their language, in their art, in their stories, in their cuisine."
 According to anthropologist John Bradley from Monash University, the contact between the two groups was a success: "They traded together.
 It was fair - there was no racial judgement, no race policy."
 Even into the early 21st century, the shared history between the two peoples is still celebrated by Aboriginal communities in Northern Australia as a period of mutual trust and respect.